-If parents/carers are dissatisfied with the support provided for a child with a medical condition, they should discuss this directly with the Headteacher or Deputy Headteacher.
-If this does not resolve the issue, parents may make a formal complaint through the Federation's complaints procedure.
+If parents/carers are dissatisfied with the support provided for a child with a medical condition, they should discuss this directly with the Headteacher.
+If this does not resolve the issue, parents/carers may make a formal complaint through the Federation's complaints procedure.